xcomfan/xcomfan.github.io/gitref/gitref.md

 ## Workflow

 [comment]: <> (TODO: Once you build out the content may want to sue the subgraph option to make more granular pages.)
+[comment]: <> (TODO: Now that I am working my way through I think this chart needs a complete overhaul and most of the content is in a working locally sub-graph)

 {% mermaid %}
  flowchart LR